viercc/kitchen-sink-hs/dominance.md

   4. U1 does not contain type variable and d(A,T1) holds.

-     Similarly to above, U1 contains A thus the claim holds.
+     Similarly to 3., U1 contains A thus the claim holds.

 Suppose a module `Foo` defines `A` and declares `instance C T` s.t. d(A,T).
 Also, a module `Bar` defines `B` and declares `instance C U` s.t. d(B,U).